DALLAS, TX October 18, 2017/Business Wire/ —

 “The three (3) independent patent portfolio analyses clearly show that by virtually any qualitative or quantitative measurement, Securus’ patent portfolio is much stronger, broader, and more valuable than the other company’s portfolio,” Smith said.
 “We did this work, spent this time, and paid a significant amount of money to make clear to everyone that we have the largest and best patent portfolio that exists in the industry today – period.

-“We build patents around products that our customers want – and that is good for inmates, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry and society.
-We improve inmate communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” said Smith.
+“We build patents around products that our customers want – and that is good for Incarcerated Individuals, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry and society.
+We improve Incarcerated Individual communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” said Smith.

 “Our patent count is wonderful – but that is not the point of our business.
-We exist to ‘serve and protect’ – inmates, friends, family members, law enforcement, corrections, and all of society.
-Saving lives, solving crimes, preventing crimes, allowing inmates to communicate more and at a lower cost, provide an ability for them to learn and have entertainment, thereby reducing recidivism – those are much more important than our patent portfolio,” concluded Smith.
+We exist to ‘serve and protect’ – Incarcerated Individuals, friends, family members, law enforcement, corrections, and all of society.
+Saving lives, solving crimes, preventing crimes, allowing Incarcerated Individuals to communicate more and at a lower cost, provide an ability for them to learn and have entertainment, thereby reducing recidivism – those are much more important than our patent portfolio,” concluded Smith.

 About Securus Technologies